ICB-DCM/model_calibration_protocol/README.md

 # Model calibration protocol examples
 This repository contains examples of model calibration.
+It is a supplement to the following preprint ( https://arxiv.org/abs/2105.12008 ): Villaverde, Alejandro F., Dilan Pathirana, Fabian Fröhlich, Jan Hasenauer, and Julio R. Banga.
+"A protocol for dynamic model calibration." arXiv preprint arXiv:2105.12008 (2021).

 Step 1 of the protocol, structural identifiability and observability analysis, is performed in MATLAB.
 The folder 'step1_structural_identifiability' contains MATLAB Live Scripts that reproduce the results reported in the paper.
 More details are provided in the README file included in the aforementioned folder.